Skip to menu Skip to content Skip to footer

 Weighing up the pros and cons of studying your Master of Business Administration (MBA) online vs in person?
 There are important factors to consider, including flexibility, cost and the quality of the program.

-While many MBA programs are transitioning to fully online delivery, we believe there are 4 distinct benefits of studying an in-person MBA to maximise your career and student experience.
+With renewed appetite for in-person MBA study (73% favour this format, according to the 2025 GMAC Prospective Students Survey), we believe there are 3 distinct benefits of studying an in-person MBA to maximise your career and student experience.

 What are the benefits of studying an in-person MBA?